 In May 2004, we restructured our operations to comply with then existing PRC laws and regulations governing foreign ownership in entities conducting advertising and human resource related services.
 For a discussion on our group structure, see "Item 4.C.
 Information on the Company - Organizational Structure."

-We completed our initial public offering of 6,037,500 ADSs, and on September 29, 2004, the trading of our ADSs commenced on the NASDAO Global Select Market under the symbol "JOBS."
+In September 2004, we completed our initial public offering of 6,037,500 ADSs and the trading of our ADSs commenced on the NASDAQ Global Select Market under the symbol "JOBS."